mrlevitas/udacity_kaggle_ml_capstone/Report.md

 One measure of how important a word may be in a text collection is its term frequency (tf), how frequently a word occurs in a document.
 There are words in a document, however, that occur many times but may not be significant; in English, these are words like “the”, “is”, “of”, and so forth

 Another approach is to look at a term’s inverse document frequency (idf), which decreases the weight for commonly used words and increases the weight for words that are not used very much in a collection of documents.
-This can be combined with term frequency to calculate a term’s tf-idf, which is a way to score the importance of words in a document based on how frequently they appear across multiple documents.
+This can be combined with term frequency to calculate a term’s tf-idf, which is a way to score the importance of words in a document based on how frequently they appear across multiple documents, or in this case, questions.

 `Histograms for tf-idf`
 `wordcloud`